The easy way to find a rental home without a rental history

 Once they know what you are looking for, a good leasing consultant will let you know about other available properties that might be suitable for you.

 Make sure you are ready to apply straight away

-“You can give yourself an advantage by bringing copies of everything you need to apply for the home with you to any exhibitions,” says Grace “That way, if you like the property you can apply for it right away, so you will have a head start on other applicants who might not submit their applications for a few days.
+“You can give yourself an advantage by bringing copies of everything you need to apply for the home with you to any exhibitions,” says Monika.
+“That way, if you like the property you can apply for it right away, so you will have a head start on other applicants who might not submit their applications for a few days.
 The turnaround time can be very quick if all the necessary documentation is supplied and the property owner is easily contactable.
 An outcome can usually be achieved within 8 to 14 hours.”

 Bring copies of your references, your pay details and copies of 100 points of ID.
 Suitable ID includes: